spacemeshos/testnet-guide/ffnet.md

 5. Wait until the spinning mesh thingy is done spinning, quit the App and copy the file `peers.json` from the installers g drive folder to the following directory:

-- OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh/spacemeshtestdata/p2p/`
+- OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh/spacemeshtestdata/p2p`

 - Windows: `C:\Users\[your_user_name]\AppData\Roaming\Spacemesh\spacemeshtestdata\p2p`

 - Linux: `~/.config/Spacemesh/spacemeshtestdata/p2p`

-> We know this ia a major PITA - just go online to the [ffnet discord chat channel](https://discord.gg/KyyQKst) if you get stuck and we'll help you out.
+> We know this is a major PITA - just go online to the [ffnet discord chat channel](https://discord.gg/KyyQKst) if you get stuck and we'll help you out.
 Upcoming releases are not going to require this hack.

 6. Start the app again, enter `7153` as part and Proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.